dominikborkowski/flagserver/README.md

-# flag server
+# flagserver

-This is a simple program for serving plain text content over TCP connection, often used during CTF challenges.
-Flag file can be either built-in, or mounted as a volume during run time.
+This is a simple Go program for serving plain text content over TCP, or UDP, connection, often used during CTF challenges.
+Options can be supplied either via command line arguments or environment variables.
+Can be used as a stand-alone program, or via supplied docker images.

 ## Defaults